ICJIA/history-of-computing-webpage/README.md

 # History of Computing Interactive Learning Page

-An interactive web application that teaches users about the history of computing through comprehensive chronological sections and an interactive quiz system.
+An (very simple) interactive web application that teaches users about the history of computing through comprehensive chronological sections and an interactive quiz system.

-This is test scaffolding for a project that will be built out in the future.
+This is a test scaffolding for basic interactive learning projects that will be built out in the future.

 ## Demo Site